LiberTEM/LiberTEM/docs/source/install.rst

 After updating the installation, you can run the updated version by restarting the libertem-server and afterwards reloading all browser windows that are running the LiberTEM GUI.
-In other environments, like jupyter notebooks, you need to restart the Python interpreter to make sure the new version is used, for example by restarting the ipython kernel.
+In other environments, like Jupyter notebooks, you need to restart the Python interpreter to make sure the new version is used, for example by restarting the ipython kernel.